Skip to main content

 Official notification will come through the application portal.
 All students are notified via email, with the email address listed on your application.
 Please make sure that you check your email thoroughly, including spam folders.

-Can I request an early decision?
+Can I request an early offer of admission?

 MAS-IA: the early decision deadline is Oct.
 30.